balpreet-hiok/RD1/README.md

 Don't worry, I will soon add a program which makes new keys on own

 # v1.0
 This release brings a KeyGenerator file which allows you to create unique alg files which are the secret of your encryption.
-If anyone gets this alg fil, he will be able to decrypt your messages.
+If anyone gets this alg file, he will be able to decrypt your messages.
 To use KeyGenerator, use:-

 ```
 KeyGenerator keygen = new KeyGenerator(ls,alg);